 Now, we pass the add-on configuration file to the helm install command.

-# Install with control plane tracing enabled, and a add-on configuration file helm install \ --name=linkerd2 \ --set-file global.identityTrustAnchorsPEM=ca.crt \ --set-file identity.issuer.tls.crtPEM=issuer.crt \ --set-file identity.issuer.tls.keyPEM=issuer.key \ --set identity.issuer.crtExpiry=$exp \ --set global.controlPlaneTracing=true \ -f config.yaml \ linkerd-edge/linkerd2
+# Install Linkerd through Helm with additional configuration from `./config.yaml` helm install \ --name=linkerd2 \ --set-file global.identityTrustAnchorsPEM=ca.crt \ --set-file identity.issuer.tls.crtPEM=issuer.crt \ --set-file identity.issuer.tls.keyPEM=issuer.key \ --set identity.issuer.crtExpiry=$exp \ --set global.controlPlaneTracing=true \ -f config.yaml \ linkerd-edge/linkerd2